nawazish-github/java-concurrent-constructs/README.md

 # java-concurrent-constructs
-Implements commonly used concurrency constructs in the Java programming language.
+Implements commonly used concurrency constructs and concurrent data structures in the Java programming language.

+1. Synchronizers:<br>
+    a.
+Semaphore